pablotolosa-aircury/ReadTheDocs/docs/firstSteps.md

 The first thing you must to do is to install a recent version of  Python and the Python package manager, pip.

-You can check if you already have these installed with this command line:
+You can check if you already have these installed with this command lines:

     python --version
     pip --version